-- 1. At least one VO shall be positioned near the flight line with unobstructed sight lines of the airspace surrounding the site.
-They must be within earshot at normal conversational voice levels, or if need be, equip the VO with a noise-making device to supplement any aircraft warnings.
-MAAC has suggested a position on the attached map. - 2.
-The VO or other non-flying person shall be equipped with a VHF radio to monitor 123.0 and any other communication device needed to alert RPAS pilots (bullhorn, whistle or similar) - 3.
-The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 4.
-Non-essential ambient noise shall be kept to an absolute minimum (generators, music, etc) - 5.
+- 1. At least one VO shall be positioned near the flight line, within earshot at normal conversational voice levels.
+If need be, equip the VO with a noise-making device to supplement any aircraft warnings. - 2.
+The VO or other responsible person may be equipped with any required aviation communication devices, such as VHF radios. - 3.
+The VO shall be briefed to pay close attention to Skydive Vancouver operations northwest of the site, announcing clearly any paradrop activities which may affect the RPA site (wayward skydivers). - 4.
+The VO shall be equipped with any support equipment determined by the club to be relative to the duration of duties, such as water, a chair, or shade from the sun provided it does not interfere with VO duties. - 5.
 As the MAAC approved altitude flying area is within 2nm laterally or 500' vertically of adjacent controlled airspace, the VO cannot assume any other roles.